-The truth is that seniors who require daily assistance with non-medical custodial care tasks (and their families) have a very difficult time affording these services.
-Finding help paying for assisted living can be tough, but most state Medicaid programs do offer some degree of financial assistance.
-However, it is important to note that Medicaid does not cover the cost of basic room and board the way it does for residents of nursing homes.
+Most states do offer some degree of financial assistance for assisted living through Medicaid programs.
+However, it’s important to note that Medicaid does not cover the cost of basic room and board the way it does for residents of nursing homes.

-The exact services that Medicaid covers will vary by state and the specific program a senior enrolls in.
-All states offer some degree of personal care services (assistance with ADLs), but the ways in which they are administered differ widely.
+The exact services that Medicaid covers within assisted living vary by state and the specific program a senior applies for.
+All states offer assistance paying for some degree of personal care services (ADLs), but the ways in which those services are administered differ widely.
 For example, some state Medicaid programs provide eligible seniors with personal care assistance but not in an assisted living residence.

 - Personal care services

-- Homemaking services (meal preparation, laundry, light housekeeping, etc.)
+- Homemaker services (e.g., meal preparation, laundry, light housekeeping)

 - Case management

 If your loved one’s state Medicaid program does not provide financial assistance with residential assisted living, there may be Medicaid waiver programs that offer comparable personal care options like in-home care and adult day care.
 These waivers enable seniors who are at risk of entering a nursing home to continue living in their own homes and communities.
 Unfortunately, many of these waiver programs have enrollment caps and waiting lists that can make it difficult for seniors to get the assistance they need in a timely manner.